 No doubt, some “sustainability initiatives” will be canceled over the coming days, weeks, and months, but that is in no way a negative endorsement of the movement; lots of investments will be canceled.
 Consumers, Governments, and Business leaders will be careful about where they spend their money, and they will be looking for Financial and emotional return on investment.
 They will be seeking to balance cost reduction, with differentiation.
 They have also had an intensive period of reflection.

 And with all this in mind, sustainability still has its place near the top of the agenda.
 The future is still sustainable.
-The fact that some things will be different is a threat, but it is also an opportunity; since we have an opportunity to reboot, we can put sustainability at the core.
+The fact that some things will be different is a threat, but it is also an opportunity; since we have an opportunity to reboot, we can put sustainable procurement at the core.
 As we have said in other Proxima articles, the CPO can be an advocate here, but organizations need to be joined up on its purpose, from the customer all the way back through the supply chain, to the leadership.

 Sustainable by design – a new era?

 There are many competing forces coming out of the pandemic.
 One popular movement that provides a good example is the pursuit of resilience and, in particular, the pursuit of resilience in the face of low-cost country sourcing, or low-cost complex supply chains.
 In these examples, adding resilience or advanced monitoring systems is going to add cost at a time when organizations want to preserve cash, and consumers want to spend less.
-So will sustainability take a back seat because “sustainability costs more”?
+So will sustainability and sustainable procurement take a back seat because “sustainability costs more”?

 Possibly not.
 Although the signs point towards aggressive cost reduction campaigns, but they also lead to a need for greater innovation, automation, and sustainable long term solutions that differentiate.
 Also, “sustainable by design” does not need to cost more.
 This could well be the start of something big, where sustainable first, is a new design principle.